California Police Misconduct Lawyers – Police Brutality

 The main complaint and cause of death among those killed by police is the excessive use of force.
 According to the Cato Institute National Police Misconduct Project, in 2010, excessive force was used in 23% of all police misconduct cases that were reported.

-57% of all the cases reported where excessive force was used included the use of physical force such as the use of baton strikes, physical attacks and chokeholds while another 15% of the cases where excessive force was used included the use of fire arms.
+Of the cases, 57% reported excessive force was used, which included the use of physical force like the use of baton strikes, physical attacks and chokeholds.
+Another 15% of the cases where excessive force was used included the use of fire arms.
 Additional coverage can be found at the at Huffington Post.

 Has there been justice served?
 The statistics don’t paint a great picture.
 Only one police officer is convicted for every 1,000 people that are killed by the police.
 According to the Mapping Police Violence Organization, 1,149 people were killed by the police in the United States in 2014.
 Only 4.6% or 22 of these people were women, and the rest were men.

 Police Brutality in California

 California led in police killings of civilians according to KQED.
 According to the National Journal, the State of Chicago used a shocking $129.7 million from January 2011 to September 2014 in settling civil rights lawsuits filed against the police.

 According to the National Association for the Advancement of Colored People, the number of incarcerated black people in the United States is one million out of a total of 2.3 million people who are incarcerated.
 The number of police officers who were involved in police misconduct in 2010, according to the Cato Institute, was 6,613.
 In 2014, there was no police officer who was convicted for killing a black person according to data from the Mapping Police Violence.

 The Cato Institute says $346 million was used in 2010 in civil settlements and judgments that were related to police misconduct.
 Currently, there are no tracking systems that are either centralized or operated by the federal government to track down police who don’t follow the rule of law.

 What entails police misconduct?